-The system was assessed for system normal (N) using a 10% Probability of Exceedance (POE) load forecast for Kangaroo Island assuming all equipment is in service on the island.
+The system supplied by this cable was assessed for system normal (N) using a 10% Probability of Exceedance (POE) load forecast for Kangaroo Island assuming all equipment is in service on the island.

 Table 2 represents the 25-year load forecast for moderate growth on the island (as measured at the mainland) and incorporates diversity between substation loads, sub-transmission losses and an adjustment due to the presence of any embedded generation (including Photovoltaics - PV).
 Please note that the load forecast contains certain predictions and assumptions that may change from time to time without notice.
-SA Power Networks accepts no responsibility or liability whatsoever for any reliance that may be placed upon the predictions and assumptions in Table 2 below.
+SA Power Networks accepts no responsibility or liability whatsoever for any reliance that may be placed upon the predictions and assumptions in the values presented in Table 2 below.
+The information provided below is done so in good faith based on the latest data available to SA Power Networks.
 Any use of or reliance placed upon such information is at the sole risk of the user.